Overview

 -

-The background may go darker on hover.
-This is the case for buttons, and for the select's options:
+Controls' background can go darker on hover.
+This is the case for buttons, and Select's options:

-The text is black-ish or gray-ish depending on importance and role:
+The text is black-ish or gray-ish depending on its importance and role:

 - some headings